SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

  }
  ```

-We also proivde an example how to extend LuigiRouteStrategy in class LuigiReuseRouteStrategy.
+We also provide an example of how to extend LuigiRouteStrategy in class LuigiReuseRouteStrategy.
 In this class we added the possibility to "reuse" a component and not init every time you load it (it could be useful to keep component state.)
 LuigiReuseRouteStrategy uses this kind of configuration:
  ```javascript